Bubblin-Superbooks/bookiza.cli/README.markdown

 ## The library
-Books created via Bookiza can be published directly to [bubblin](https://bubblin.io) - our substrate platform for book lovers.
-Or you can host it on your own website!
+Books created via Bookiza can be published directly to [bubblin](https://bubblin.io) - our substrate marketplace for books or you can host the book on your own website too!

 Find a selection of *exclusive* and [handpicked books](https://bubblin.io/books) by our community of writers.